-Mark: Yeah.
+Mark Jones: Yeah.
 I'm not sure that.
 There is that one size fits all.
 I think you hit something pretty thanks really important and that's time to hire.
-And one of the benefits of a, of a creation done on board is if you've got people in that's unimportant and the subsections of that talent pool can really help that speed to hire.
+And one of the benefits of a creation done on board is if you've got people in that's unimportant and the subsections of that talent pool can really help that speed to hire.

 So some examples in terms of how we've broken down talent pool, it could be based on geography.
-It could be based on skillset.
-You know, we have had even had some examples of organizations that have hired graphic designers and actually they want to actually see their portfolio or us to have pre-vetted that the portfolio is, is, is, is, is relevant for the organization.
+It could be based on skill set.
+You know, we have had even had some examples of organizations that have hired graphic designers and actually they want to actually see their portfolio or us to have pre-vetted that the portfolio is, is, is, is relevant for the organization.

 So I, I think what's really important is understanding what's important to the organization.
 What does the organization wants to have in a talent pool?
 What are they trying to use it for?
 So yeah.
 Is it going to be used for project managers on the east coast, for example.
 Okay, great.
 If that's what you're going to use then there's, I think at this point you can have some element of vetting and qualification based on that criteria.

-And in order to achieve what I call us like Uberised model for enterprise light, industrial assessments play and accommodation plays such a key role because you're building a very geo local, curated talent.
-And within that, you're qualifying those attributes from a skill competency location wise, how fast it can come in and availability, which is one of those key criteria.
+And in order to achieve what I call us like Uberised model for enterprise light, industrial assessments play and accommodation plays such a key role because you're building a very good local, curated talent.
+And within that, you're qualifying those attributes from a skill competency, location wise, how fast it can come in and availability, which is one of those key criteria.